-The scientific essay is the final part of a scientific investigation, that is, there is no one without the other.
+The scientific essay is the final part of a scientific investigation, that is, there is no one without the other and ask about urgent essay writing service.
 If you do not investigate, you can not write a scientific essay, that you have to be very clear about that.

 When you write an essay, it is important that all the time you are clear about its purpose in your mind.
 You must always keep in your mind the central theme, its details, the hypothesis or assumption of your essay and what are the data or arguments by which you guarantee the validity of this hypothesis.